liip/LiipMonitorBundle/README.md

 _monitor:
     resource: "@LiipMonitorBundle/Resources/config/routing.yml"

+And finally don't forget to install the bundle assets into your web root:

+    $ ./app/console assets:install web --symlink

 ## Writing Health Checks ##

 Let's see an example on how to implement a Health Check class.
 In this case we are going to test for the availability of PHP Extensions: